zenhack/mule/doc/types-overview.md

   guarantee that constructor nodes (functions, etc).
 Are always inert, which makes some things easier to reason about.

+## Recursive types

+Mule allows equi-recursive types.
+A recursive type is really just a cycle in the graph.
+Algorithmically, this basically amounts to:

+1. skipping the occurs check
+2. accounting for the possibility of cycles in other code manipulating the graph.

+This may actually endanger principality, since the original argument as to why the graph based MLF presentation has principal types depends on the graphs being acyclic.
+It would be good to explore this and better understand the consequences.

+Note that we do not allow polymorphic recursion; recursive types are required to be of kind `type`.

 [1]: http://gallium.inria.fr/~remy/work/mlf/
 [2]: http://gallium.inria.fr/~remy/mlf/scherer@master2010:mlfomega.pdf